jrpool/learning-os-software/GLOSSARY.md

 An Applicant is a potential Learner who hasn't yet completed the admissions process, but has indicated that they're interested in becoming a member.

+# Challenge

+A piece of curriculum that may be completed by a Learner designed to teach and give practice with one or more particular skills.

 # Chapter

 A Chapter has a physical location that various Pods use for on-site learning and collaboration.